Discipline (Janet Jackson album): Label change

 On September 22, 2008—while on the Live Nation-supported tour of North America—Jackson parted company with her recording label Island; their 14-month relationship was dissolved per a request by Jackson.
-The singer had previously expressed dissatisfaction with the label, first telling SOHH.com that they "stopped all promotion whatsoever on the album" after releasing the first single, "Feedback".
+The singer had previously expressed dissatisfaction with the label, first telling SOHH that they "stopped all promotion whatsoever on the album" after releasing the first single, "Feedback".
 In early September she had stated, "I can't say if we'll be working with them in the future.
 I don't know what the future holds between the two of us."
 A spokesperson for Jackson added, "[Jackson] will have autonomy over her career, without the restrictions of a label system...
 Always known to break new ground and set trends, Janet's departure from Island Records makes her one of the first superstar artists to have the individual freedom to promote their work through a variety of avenues such as iTunes, mobile carriers and other diverse and innovative channels".

 Jackson told Sister 2 Sister magazine, "There were some people who didn't like the direction I took with this album.
 I love doing dance songs and I think my fans expect that of me.
 I have been getting more behind the scenes with film and television.
 I will probably continue to do music – and acting is still a strong passion of mine – but I really have been loving behind-the-scenes work: producing, directing and all the technical stuff".
 A few months before the split, a spokesperson for the label told Billboard, "Unfortunately we haven't experienced the results we would have liked with this new album.
 But we respect and support Janet".